 Spring 2020 Semester Costs

 Per SUNY recommendations and calculating the Spring costs already accrued prior to COVID-19 epidemic, the college will follow its regular refund policies.
 There will be no additional refunds or credits for tuition and fees.
-However, the college is working on the CARES Act funds for eligible students.

 As soon as application for that funding is available, it will be posted here and students will be notified through email.

 At this time the office is working remotely.
 We'll use email as the primary mode of communication.
 Your forms can be submitted via fax - 518-562-4373, or you may email .pdf files to email@example.com.
 Android users simply scan with Google drive and IOS users scan with the NOTE app!

 File your FAFSA at fafsa.ed.gov.
 (Good for one academic year Aug thru May).
 Use your prior-prior year financial information.

 Free Resource for Students Financially Affected by COVID-19 and for Student Loan Borrowers.